Getting pregnant when you have genital herpes

 Having genital herpes does not affect fertility or the ability to get pregnant.
 And there is no issue if during pregnancy genital herpes recurs – in fact this is common.
 Talk to your doctor about taking antiviral tablets if you need to prevent outbreaks when you want to conceive.
 This is safe.

 Genital herpes and early pregnancy – first and second trimester

 Having a primary infection of genital herpes (catching herpes in early pregnancy) at this time will not affect the baby or cause a miscarriage.
-We now know there is no evidence for herpes causing a miscarriage if the mother caught genital herpes in the first three months – although we used to think that there was an increased risk.
+We now know there is no evidence for herpes causing a miscarriage when a mother catches genital herpes in the first three months – although we used to think that there was an increased risk.
 Catching herpes will not cause miscarriage.

 Having outbreaks during pregnancy is normal.
 These will not harm the baby.
 Some women have more outbreaks during pregnancy.
 You may choose to take aciclovir 400 mg three times daily from 36th week of pregnancy to ensure you don’t have an outbreak at term.